White headmaster forced Black student, 11, to kneel while apologizing, mom says: ‘This was a racist act’

 Paul was not convinced by Holian’s arguments.
 “This incident only occurred because my son is Black,” Paul said.

 The incident has had a lasting effect on her son, Paul said.
-At first he repeatedly asked questions like, “Why me?” and “Why do some people treat me differently because I’m Black?” but then became reserved and quiet.
+At first, he repeatedly asked questions like, “Why me?” and “Why do some people treat me differently because I’m Black?” but then became reserved and quiet.
 In early March, she placed him on remote learning instead of sending him back to class.

 “He’s just hurt and humiliated,” Paul said.